User Guide

 This will create the presence of 2 phone number parameters.
 In such a case, the latter value will be taken.

-is not a valid phone number, it will be rejected.
+As Tom is not a valid phone number, it will be rejected.

 Interpreting errors